The-going/evlproject/content/core/build-steps/_index.md

 - the UAPI headers from the target Linux kernel fit with the EVL core.
-Each UAPI file exports a set of definitions and interface types which are shared _libevl.so_ running in user-space, so that the latter can submit well-formed system calls to the former.
+Each UAPI file exports a set of definitions and interface types which are shared with _libevl.so_ running in user-space, so that the latter can submit well-formed system calls to the former.
 In other words, to build _libevl.so_, we need access to the contents of `include/uapi/asm/` and `include/uapi/evl/` from a source kernel tree which contains the EVL core which is going to handle the system calls.

 {{% notice warning %}}
 libevl relies on thread-local storage support (TLS), which might be